 How do you like the idea of a really easy pantry meal that’s always a crowd pleaser?
-This pan fried gnocchi recipe is ridiculously delicious.
+You may not have thought of frying gnocchi, but trust me, it takes an already yummy food from good to incredible.
+This pan fried gnocchi recipe is ridiculously easy and delicious.
+The best part?
+It’s ready in just over 30 minutes.
 Try it once and it might just become one of your new favourite meals!

 I knew something like this crispy gnocchi recipe had the potential to be really delicious, but I didn’t know just HOW delicious it would be.